gedeck/mistat-code-solutions/ModernStatistics/README.md

   [notebooks](https://github.com/gedeck/mistat-code-solutions/tree/main/ModernStatistics/solutions) -
   [download all as solutions.zip](solutions.zip)
 - `all`: zip file with all files combined - [download all as all.zip](all.zip)
+- `datafiles`: zip file with all data files - [download all as data_files.zip](data_files.zip) - the `mistat` package gives you already access to all datafiles, you only need to download this file if you want to use it with different software

 All the Python applications referred to in this book are contained in a package called `mistat` available for installation from the Python package index [https://pypi.org/project/mistat/](https://pypi.org/project/mistat/).